Hostdon/pleroma/docs/installation/openbsd_en.md

 pkg_add ImageMagick ffmpeg p5-Image-ExifTool
 ```

-#### Creating the pleroma user
+#### Creating the akkoma user
-Pleroma will be run by a dedicated user, \_pleroma.
+Akkoma will be run by a dedicated user, \_akkoma.
 Before creating it, insert the following lines in login.conf:
 ```
-pleroma:\
+akkoma:\
 	:datasize-max=1536M:\
 	:datasize-cur=1536M:\
 	:openfiles-max=4096
 ```
-This creates a "pleroma" login class and sets higher values than default for datasize and openfiles (see [login.conf(5)](https://man.openbsd.org/login.conf)), this is required to avoid having pleroma crash some time after starting.
+This creates a "akkoma" login class and sets higher values than default for datasize and openfiles (see [login.conf(5)](https://man.openbsd.org/login.conf)), this is required to avoid having akkoma crash some time after starting.

-Create the \_pleroma user, assign it the pleroma login class and create its home directory (/home/\_pleroma/): `useradd -m -L pleroma _pleroma`
+Create the \_akkoma user, assign it the akkoma login class and create its home directory (/home/\_akkoma/): `useradd -m -L akkoma _akkoma`

-#### Clone pleroma's directory
+#### Clone akkoma's directory
-Enter a shell as the \_pleroma user.
-As root, run `su _pleroma -;cd`.
-Then clone the repository with `git clone -b stable https://git.pleroma.social/pleroma/pleroma.git`.
-Pleroma is now installed in /home/\_pleroma/pleroma/, it will be configured and started at the end of this guide.
+Enter a shell as the \_akkoma user.
+As root, run `su _akkoma -;cd`.
+Then clone the repository with `git clone https://akkoma.dev/AkkomaGang/akkoma.git`.
+Akkoma is now installed in /home/\_akkoma/akkoma/, it will be configured and started at the end of this guide.

 #### PostgreSQL
 Start a shell as the \_postgresql user (as root run `su _postgresql -` then run the `initdb` command to initialize postgresql: